ProgrammersOfVilnius/pov-server-page/pov-update-server-page.rst

   - contents of /root/Changelog
   - graphs for collectd
   - open TCP ports
+  - SSH host key fingerprints
   - disk usage treemaps (if configured)
+  - last entries in /root/Changelog (if readable by www-data)

 There's an accompanying cron script that updates the open ports list and disk usage numbers once a day.